-But instead of traveling down that path, the discussion turns to Wadhwa’s perceived creepiness.
+But instead of exploring those issues, the discussion turns to Wadhwa’s perceived creepiness.

 Much is made about Wadhwa’s “token floozies” comment.
 I would tell you more, but I don’t really know much more.
 In the TLDR episode Greenhall just repeats what she wrote in her blog post:

 There was the “Floozies” incident.
 Basically Vivek got on stage at a Bloomberg conferencein January 2014 and talked about the importance of hiring women in influential leadership roles, not just as “token floozies.”
 He tried to ignore the criticism for several days, including a blog post by management consultant Mary Trigiani calling him out for it.
 He then published a condescending public response to Trigiani that belittled and gaslighted her as having “personal difficulties.”

 The full context of Wadhwa’s words seem important here.
 Is he saying that all or most women in tech are “token floozies”?
 Is he saying that “token floozies” is what the boards of tech companies want, and that this is a bad thing?

 Few things are more suspicious than a narrative crafted around a two-word quote from a lengthy speech.
 If the context supports the claim, people are pretty eager to show the full context.

 However, the Daily Beast article Greenhall links to doesn’t link to the actual talk Wadhwa gave.
 Nor does Trigiani’s blog post.
 I’ve done some searching for the talk, and while I can find a number of Wadhwa’s talks, I can’t find one from the “Hacking Gender” Bloomberg conference in January 2014.
 If anyone knows where I can watch/listen to it, please let me know.